AcheronProject/AcheronDocs/pcbway/sponsorship.rst

 It needs to be said that the quality of the surface finishing of the pads depends highly on the technology used.
 There are three main surface finishes that most PCB manufacturers offer, the frst and cheapest of them being HASL (Hot-Air Solder Leveling), where the PCB is dipped into a bath of molten solder in and the excess is removed by hot air knives (a stream of high intensity, high pressure and hot temperature stream of laminarly flown air).
 HASL however tends not to hold the best results because the excess solder tin does not come off easily, even with air knives, leaving uneven and inconsistent surfaces.
 It also is not good for fine-pitch PCBs and compex PCBs, as it can very easily generate solder bridges.
 HASL also has the issue of generally using leaded solder; there are, however, lead-free HASL options.

 The second most available copper finish is Organic Solderability Preserving, or OSP, which consists of coating the PCB with an organic material that bonds to the copper, preventing it from oxidation, until the actual soldering.
 The organic compounds are generally the heterociclyc azoles, which due to the nitrogen in their chain form coordination bonds with the copper atoms, producing nitro-copper-heterocycle complexes.
 This finish is sometimes regarded as the most "environment-friendly".
-OSP has a very nice simple process and flat surface, while also being very price-effective; its main issue being it has a very low shelf life because the organic compounds are not oxigen-stable and degrade over time.
+OSP has a very nice simple process and flat surface, while also being very price-effective; its main issue being it has a very low shelf life because the organic compounds are not oxygen-stable and degrade over time.
 Also, the coating is not metallic, so it is very sensitive to bad maintenance and handling.

 PCB factories will also offer ENIG (Electroless Nickel-Immersed Gold).
-Over the exposed copper a layer of nickel is deposited through an auto-catalysed reaction and, over it, a layer of gold (yes, real gold!) through electrodeposition.
+Over the exposed copper, a layer of nickel is deposited through an auto-catalysed reaction and, over it, a layer of gold (yes, real gold!) through electrodeposition.
 This is by far the finish that gives the most quality feel and looks, because it leaves a near-perfect surface due to the very even layer of nickel.
-It also offer excellent oxidation process, as gold does not oxidate in the presence of oxigen.
+It also offers excellent resistance to oxidation, as gold does not oxidate in the presence of oxygen.
 Moreover, ENIG is ideal for applications where an exposed metal surface is needed, e.g., common membrane switches.

 Finally, some PCB factories can offer IAg or Silver Immersion copper finish.
 This finish is not easily found and is used only for very specific applications, specially those where high-speed designs are concerned because silver, being the most conductive metal known to man, offers very low high frequency signal loss due to skin effect, enhancing signal integrity in the PCB.
 The issue with IAg is that silver is notably prone to oxidation, taking a blackened shade.

 Personally I recommend going HASL for prototypes, since they don't need to be very aesthetically pleasing or high-quality; they just need to work.
 That's what you get with HASL, and that's what I did with the protos PCBWay sent me.
 H1owever, if you are doing the final product to sell or distribute, I always go with ENIG, ensuring a nice experience for the PCB user.